 About Me

 Thanks for visiting!
-My name is Thomas Abraham.
-I’m a long-time Microsoft technology expert in both development and systems engineering, covering everything from C/C++ to COM to C#/VB.NET to Exchange Server and ISA Server.
-For about as long as I’ve been in the technology business, I’ve been deeply involved in both sides of the house.
-I can talk C++ one minute and firewall installation the next.
-That usually scares and confuses people.
+My name is Thomas F. Abraham.
+I’m a long-time Microsoft technology expert in both development and systems engineering.
+I’ve worked with quite a mix of technologies and products over the years: on the development side, C/C++, COM, MSMQ, C#, VB.NET, Windows Forms, TFS/Azure DevOps, Docker, WiX and many more, and on the systems side, Active Directory and Windows administration, PowerShell, Exchange Server, SharePoint and more.
+For about as long as I’ve been in the technology business, I’ve been involved in both sides.
+I can talk C++ one minute and firewall configuration the next.

-After leaving behind years of BASIC in the Apple II world, I made the jump to PCs in 1990 and picked up the C language in MS-DOS.
-That led to C++ in MS-DOS and a few years later to Visual C++ for Windows.
-Over the following years I worked with MFC, ATL, COM, COM+/MTS and more in all kinds of cool, high-performance service and GUI apps such as Nasdaq SDR.
-During the same time period, I spent countless hours in systems engineering for my employers’ IT departments, implementing and maintaining everything from Raptor firewalls to Exchange installations.
+I taught myself the C language in the MS-DOS era.
+That led to the creation of my own one-man software company, Bayridge Software, that successfully served the Searchlight BBS community for more than six years.
+During that time I picked up C++ in MS-DOS, and a few years later Visual C++ for Windows.
+I worked with MFC, ATL, COM, COM+/MTS and more in all kinds of cool, high-performance service and GUI apps such as Nasdaq SDR.
+During the same time period, I spent countless hours in systems engineering for my employers’ IT departments, implementing and maintaining everything from Raptor firewalls to Active Directory to Exchange installations.

 In January 2002, the development side of my world changed as I switched to .NET 1.0 working with Microsoft Business Solutions (now Microsoft Dynamics).
 Soon after, in June 2002, I co-wrote the book “VB.NET Solutions Toolkit”, published by Wrox Press.
-I still miss C++, but 95% of my development work since 2002 has been in .NET, both C# and VB.NET.
+Since then, .NET has been my primary platform.

 I appreciate all feedback, and please contact me if you have any questions.
 Thanks for reading.